 Maintaining Proper Accounts and Records

-A casual taxpayer also needs to maintain accounts and records as applicable to a normal taxpayer, including but not limited to purchase invoices, sales invoices, inventory records, books of accounts, ledgers, etc., covering the transactions undertaken from the state where such registration is obtained.
+A casual taxpayer must also maintain accounts and records similar to those of a normal taxpayer.
+This includes, but is not limited to, purchase invoices, sales invoices, inventory records, books of accounts, and ledgers.
+Furthermore, businesses must ensure that these records cover the transactions undertaken in the state where they obtain the registration.

 Tax Assessment and Audit Compliance